Ferries to Calais

 ||23 Sailings each way daily

 There are no on board cabins available on the Dover to Calais route, because of the short journey time of 90 minutes.
 There are two lounges where passengers can relax, a Club lounge and a Family lounge.

 On board there is a café and bar for refreshments and light bites as well as a self service restaurant for those who want a sit down meal.

 There is a minimum check-in time of 1 hour before departure.

 Pets can be transported as long as they remain in the owner/escort's vehicle.

 We are currently unable to book campsites on your behalf; please contact the campsite direct if you wish to make a booking.

 More about Calais

-If you're visiting Calais for reasons other than overloading your vehicle with as much “booze-n-fags” as it can carry, then there is plenty about Calais that is worth seeing.
-Calais has been around for two thousand years, and was once used by Julius Caeser as a base from which to launch a invasion of “Britannia”.
+Calais has been around for two thousand years, and was once used by Julius Caeser as a base from which to launch an invasion of “Britannia”.

 Such was the importance of Calais to England as a gateway into Europe, Calais spent many decades of its history under English rule.
 In 1558 France recaptured Calais from England, only then to have it taken from them by Spain.
 It was finally restored to France in 1598.